Azer Amiraslanov: Academic activity

 In 1996, he successfully defended his dissertation on "The problems of state regulation of the economy in a market relations condition" at the Institute of Economy at the National Academy of Sciences of Azerbaijan and obtained the Doctor of Philosophy Degree (Ph.D.) in Economics.

 He is the author of 6 books and more than 50 scientific articles.
 He published over 300 analytical and economic articles in the local and international press.
 He closely participated in the development of several programs and concepts, and draft laws related to the economic and agricultural sectors.

 In 2001–2002, he taught the course on "World Economy" in English at Western University and the Azerbaijan State University of Languages.
 In 2008-2017, he was a lecturer of Azerbaijan State Economic University.

+Since 2019, he has been the head of the Department of State Regulation of the Economy at the Academy of Public Administration under the President of the Republic of Azerbaijan.

 International experience

 In 2000, within the international program of IREX, he conducted research on "Government, Economy and Business" at the Small Business Administration of U.S., and explored the experiences of management of the U.S. economy in Washington DC.

 He attended and presented a number of reports at various seminars, conferences and business meetings organized in the United States, Mexico, Japan, Germany, Austria, France, Great Britain, Italy, Spain, Belgium, Romania, Czech Republic, Slovakia, Turkey, Russia, Ukraine, Georgia, Hungary, Macedonia, Moldova, Estonia, Sweden, Serbia and Bulgaria.

 He received certificates from organizations such as International Monetary Fund (IMF), Bilkent University (Turkey), Institute for Public-Private Partnership (USA), United States Agency for International Development (USAID), IREX, Japan International Cooperation Agency (JICA), and United States Telecommunications Training Institute (USTTI).